BriggsOkiotor/Foma-Briggs-story/README.md

 My parental misguidance story is not published yet.

 WHY YOU SHOULD READ MY STORY Or LISTEN TO MY SONGS
 1. Because my story informs 60% of my songs.
-A  motivation about delay, challenges, struggles, limitations, lack, tears, pain, etc. And of course fun and merriment, because in spite  of all,  God was still faithful.
+A motivation about delay, challenges, struggles, limitations, lack, tears, pain, addiction etc. And of course fun and merriment, because in spite  of all,  God was still faithful.
 Causing me to dance, celebrate and jubilate in the midst of despair.
 2. Because my story is a documentation for my children-children.
 To know and be guided.
 3. Because my story might inspire you or  be relative